kovvalsky/GeoGram/README.md

 yes
 ```

-The screenshot shows all parsed phrases from the test suite, where You can select any phrase from the list and explore it:
+The screenshot shows all parsed phrases from the test suite, where you can select any phrase from the list and explore it:

 <img src="img/Gralej_test_all.png" height="256"/>
 <img src="img/chven_vdumvarth.gif" height="256"/>